 Inside, the dining space includes the open kitchen.
 Seating is around a large communal table or up at a counter perched on a stool.
 We were lucky to have a table in the corner just for us.
-The space is slightly industrial with white washed walls which is blackened in places because of the burning candles.
-Otherwise there is no decoration except for the giant black boards bearing the menu.
+The space is slightly industrial with whitewashed walls which are blackened in places because of the burning candles.
+Otherwise, there is no decoration except for the giant blackboards bearing the menu.
 I loved it and dreamt about living there!

 Primeur Restaurant Information

-To find out more about the restaurant go to the Primeur Website.
+To find out more about the restaurant, go to the Primeur Website.
 The restaurant address is 116 Petherton Road, Stoke Newington N5 2RT.
 The nearest stations are Arsenal (Piccadilly Line), Canonbury (Overground) or Dalston Kingsland (Overground) with a walk from each of those stations.
-Current opening times listed are Tuesday to Thursday 5-10.30pm, Friday and Saturday 12-10.30pm and Sunday 12-5pm (closed on Monday).
-You will need to book, we arrived at 6.30pm and by the time we left the restaurant was rammed.
-I loved this place, it’s special so make sure you check it out for a hot date night!
+Check the website for the current opening times.
+You will need to book, we arrived at 6.30 pm, and by the time we left the restaurant was full.
+I loved this place, and it’s unique, so make sure you check it out for a hot date night!